 The Trustees' focus is on maintaining the value for members and identifying if further improvements can be made.
-During the year to 30 September 2022 the Trustees and Company focused on ensuring that the Plan operated on a business as usual basis.
+During the year to 30 September 2023 the Trustees and Company focused on ensuring that the Plan continued to operate on a business as usual basis.

-Over the year to 30 September 2023, the Trustees plan the following, noting that these actions are the same as the previous year and will be continuously reviewed on a regular basis: For the DC Section:
+Over the year to 30 September 2024, the Trustees plan the following, noting that these actions are the same as the previous year and will be continuously reviewed on a regular basis:

+For the DC Section:

-- Review the at-retirement tools / guidance / advice provided to members, as well as the options available within or outside the Plan. - Review how analysis or understanding of members (and their views) feeds into Trustee decisionmaking. - Review whether to tailor communication messages / approaches to different segments of the membership, utilise alternative media, etc. - Share this analysis with the Company to obtain their views.
+- Review the at-retirement tools / guidance / advice provided to members, as well as the options available within or outside of the Plan. - Consider whether to review the Trustees' investment beliefs and the aims of the default investment strategy / self-select investment funds for instance, considering whether to introduce a wider range of self-select investment funds, including ethical / Sharia investment funds. - Review whether to tailor communication messages / approaches to different segments of the membership, utilise alternative media. - Share this analysis with the Company to obtain their views.